elastio/bon/website/src/blog/bon-v3-release.md

 ## What's New

-This is technically a major release, but [breaking changes](../changelog) a very minor.
+This is technically a major release, but [breaking changes](../changelog) are very minor.
 99% of users should be able to update without any migration.
 The dominating part of this release is actually big new features that extend existing API 🚀.

 ## Typestate API